LaunchCodeEducation/lchs/src/activities/making-diamonds.rst

 Activity #3: Making Diamonds
 ============================

+.. admonition:: Tip

+   For best results, complete the :ref:`Functions chapter <functions-toc>` before starting this activity.

 One good way to solve large problems is to split them into smaller tasks.
 With code, these smaller pieces are solved by writing *functions*.
 Combining the results from each function allows us to complete the bigger task.